 Disease is one of the leading problems in the shrimp farming industry around the world.
 Farmers are in a continuous battle against disease, as many of their practices are not effective at keeping disease out.
 Once a farm has had disease, it is very hard to get rid of it.
 So that is why they use all kinds of antibiotics and other medicines.
 Our Sun Shrimp facility is completely disease free (certified Specific Pathogen Free by the USDA).
 We have a very comprehensive biosecurity program in place to make sure disease stays out.
-By being fully disease free, and maintaining optimum water conditions, and using completely unspoiled water from deep down the earth, we can grow Sun Shrimp without having to use any antibiotics or medicines.
+By being fully disease free, maintaining optimum water conditions, and using completely unspoiled water from deep down in the earth, we can grow Sun Shrimp without having to use any antibiotics or medicines.

 - How come you do not have to use preservatives when everyone else does?

 When we harvest shrimp, we immediately dunk them in an ice bath, just water and ice…We never use sodium bisulfite (an industrial bleaching agent which preserves the shrimp and sodium tripolyphosphate) used by many other farms; it is a rehydrating agent that is applied at the processing plant to make the shrimp gain water weight.
 Unfortunately, unless the shrimp you see on sale specifically state that they are chemical free, then they will have been treated with these chemicals.
 Once we harvest our shrimp, we immediately take them to our onsite processing plant where they are packed within hours and shipped to our customers.
 By making sure the shrimp are kept at a very low temperature, we are able to offer high quality shrimp preservative free.
 You get a clean, crisp chemical free…pure shrimp taste.